Malware Threats - What Is, Types, and Examples

 The malware analysis procedure involves the following steps:

-• Allocate the physical or virtual system: Infect the system with malware and identify the responses of the system.
+• Allocate the physical or virtual system: Infect the system with malware and identify the system’s responses.
 You can find ways to prevent or erase suspicious activities.

 • Static property analysis: Analyze static properties to detect worms, viruses, Trojans, etc.

-• Interactive behavior analysis: Interact with malware and identify the reactions based on your actions.
+• Interactive behaviour analysis: Interact with malware and identify the reactions based on your actions.

 • Manual code reversing: Decrypt data to find the algorithm that generated the malware.